Cold Feet and Hands? 7 Tips to Keep Them Warm

 When it’s more serious

-If these warm-up tips have left you (still) cold, you may have Raynaud’s disease—an exaggerated cold response that affects about five percent of the U.S. population, according to the National Heart, Lung, and Blood Institution.
+If these warm-up tips have left you (still) cold, you may have Raynaud’s disease—an exaggerated cold response that affects about five percent of the U.S. population, according to the National Heart, Lung, and Blood Institute.
 This condition affects the arteries, causing fingers or toes to turn white and possibly then blue as vessels constrict.
 You might also experience throbbing, tingling, or a burning sensation.
 Usually, lifestyle changes and just being cognizant of the condition can help you control it, but in some cases, you can take medications or even have surgery to fix the problem.